drewcauchi77/curatio/JOURNAL.md

 ### 06/06/2025

 Short day today: made some minor changes and did a general cleanup including moved some logic into separate traits for better structure.
 Also ran a few Pest tests to experiment with the setup, which I'll continue working on later.
 Did a `php artisan migrate:refresh` to ensure everything runs smoothly, and I'm considering creating a factory soon to generate some dummy data for easier testing.

+### 08/06/2025

+Separated the modal component into a dedicated `ModalLayout` file to keep things cleaner.
+Set up the service logic to fetch channel data, though I still need to review and refactor it to ensure it is reusable.
+On the frontend, I built the UI to display the channel connection details.
+The next step is to persist the Google OAuth session ID in the database, since it's currently tied to the Laravel session and gets lost on logout.
+Storing it will allow us to attach the OAuth on every user login, enabling features like scheduled syncs via cronjob and a manual sync button for users.
+Learned today that `Session::all()` gives full access to session data, which helped me locate the OAuth session details - pretty interesting discovery.
+Also installed and configured `ESLint` to help clean up the frontend code and address issues flagged in the GitHub workflow.
+Got a bunch of warnings to fix over time.